I Wish (Deen album)

-I wish is the second studio album by Japanese rock band Deen.
+I Wish is the second studio album by the Japanese rock band Deen.
 It was released on 9 September 1996 under B-Gram Records.
-I Wish includes previous 5 released singles, since Teenage dream till Sugao de Waratteitai.
+I Wish includes five previously released singles, since Teenage dream till Sugao de Waratteitai.
 Only five new tracks were included on this album.
 The album reached #2 in its first week and charted for 10 weeks, selling 612,000 copies.